One of the most overlooked aspects of a home gym is its floor; at least until everything else in the gym is sorted out.

 Before you make your final decision, remember that investing in good-quality home gym flooring will be worth it!

-We hope that with all the aforementioned information in our guide, you now know which type of material to choose for your home gym flooring over concrete.
+We hope that with all the aforementioned information in our guide, you now know which type of material to choose for your home gym flooring.